 In order to carry out the regulatory functions of the Board, it is organized into two standing committees:

 - The Air Odor & Noise Committee reviews issues concerned with the regulations associated with air quality, odors and noise.
 EPB Rule 2 (Air Pollution Control), EPB Rule 4 (Noise Pollution Control), EPB Rule 5 (Control of TRC and VOC Emissions from Crude Sulfate Turpentine Processing Facilities) and EPB Rule 6 (Mobile Sources) fall under the purview of this committee.
-Current committee members are: Amy Fu - Chair, Caleena Shirley, David Wood, Thomas Deck and Edmund Clark.
+Current committee members are: David Wood - Chair, Caleena Shirley, Adam Hoyles, Beth Leaptrott and Edmund Clark.

 - The Water Committee reviews issues concerned with the regulations associated with water quality and hazardous materials.
 EPB Rule 3 (Water Pollution Control), EPB Rule 7 (Hazardous Materials) and EPB Rule 8 (Groundwater Resource Management) fall under the purview of this committee.
-Current committee members are: Bobby Baker - Chair, Thomas Deck, Roi Dagan, Edmund Clark and Caleena Shirley.
+Current committee members are: Tom Deck - Chair, Adam Hoyles, Roi Dagan, Beth Leaptrott and Caleena Shirley.

 The board staff manages the day to day operations for the board, plans and orchestrates all of the board meetings and carries out the community outreach and education programs of the board.